USU

 New Project Expenditures

-The New Heart of Campus project will design and build the facilities and programs that meet the needs of today’s Matadors.
-These funds are used to hire the services of architects, contractors, and consultants that occur prior to the construction of the New Heart of Campus project.
+The USU is engaged in a Renovation & Expansion Project to design and build facilities that will meet the needs of today’s students and future Matadors.
+Funds are used to hire the services of contractors, architects, and consultants that occur prior to construction.

 Icon of three figures at a laptop